Chaitra001-smartcoder/minibookclub.github.io/README.md

 🌜pages of the minibook website🌛 Home,Genre,purchase,About,contactus.

-🌜technologies used🌛 Bootstrap 5️⃣, html5,css3, javascript ,bootstrap4.
+🌜technologies used🌛 Bootstrap 5️⃣, html5,css3, javascript.

 💥  Effects used💥
 semi-transparent background,transitions,carousel and many more🧡